koushalya2001/KOUSHALYA-TRAINING-LEARNINGS/README.md

 # KOUSHALYA-TRAINING-LEARNINGS
+# HACKATHON DATASET, CODE AND PPT- LOCATED IN FOLDER Hackathon
 # CONSOLIDATED EXERCISE-LOCATED IN FOLDER PythonVisualizations
 ## Highlights !- Qucik way to convert dataframe fields to numeric format
 ```